How Ross Perot befriended Steve Jobs and helped bring us the iPhone

 Perot put $20 million into NeXT and received 16% of the company and a board seat in return.
 He told the New York Times that it was the safest bet he’d made in a quarter-century in the computer business.

-As different as Perot and Jobs were in style, it’s easy to see how the two feisty, charismatic business mavericks bonded.
+As different as Perot and Jobs were in background and style, it’s easy to see how the two feisty, charismatic business mavericks bonded.
 Over at Cake, SmugMug cofounder Chris MacAskill, a NeXT alum, published some wonderful first-hand memories of their relationship:

 I met him at a fancy developer’s conference we held at Davies Symphony Hall in SF, Steve’s favorite venue.
 It seemed strange to see a buttoned-up executive hanging with Steve at a conference filled with young coders in sneakers.
 Ross believed shoes should have laces, never slip-ons, and be polished.
 He had a military haircut.